 - The boyfriend, 18th October 2011

 Joanna Clare Yeates was born in Southampton, Hampshire, on 19th April 1985, the second child of David Yeates & Teresa Yeates (née Troake).
 Her uncle Peter Yeates, an officer with Dorset Police, was her godfather (but this would not become known publicly until 2013).
 Blue-eyed Joanna attended the private boarding school Embley Park in Romsey.
 She went on to Peter Symonds College in nearby Winchester for A-levels in art, biology and geography.
 It was here she struck up a close friendship with Rebecca Scott, who was also studying biology.
-Joanna then studied landscape design and horticulture at Writtle agricultural college in Chelmsford, Essex, where she lived with Londoner Emma Brooks.
+Joanna then studied landscape design and horticulture for three years at Writtle agricultural college in Chelmsford, Essex, where she lived with Londoner Emma Brooks.
 They became good friends.

-After completing her course in Essex, Joanna got a job at Hyland Edgar Driver, in Colden Common, near Winchester.
+After completing her degree course in Essex, Joanna got a job at Hyland Edgar Driver, in Colden Common, near Winchester.
 In September 2008 she changed jobs to work for the Bristol studio of Building Design Partnership at 7 Hill Street.
 Nothing said publicly by her family or friends, nor anything said in court, indicates that she ever met Vincent Tabak socially or in connection with her work.
 However, according to The Sun, 21st January 2011: “Tabak knew landscape architect Jo and they worked together on joint schemes for their respective firms, according to a former colleague of his at consultant engineers Buro Happold.
 They said: ‘They would have met in her office or on location.’”

 |Keith Pavey (photo: BDP)|